Medically Reviewed by Barrett Eubanks, M.D.

 Who Is a Good Candidate for Phakic Lens Surgery?

 Phakic IOLs are intended to be permanent, but if it is medically necessary to remove them, a surgeon can take them out.
-Your eye doctor cannot guarantee that you will return to your original level of myopia after removal.
-Your eyesight may have become worse as you wore the lenses, so you may need a different glasses prescription.

 There are other qualifications to undergo phakic IOL surgery.